 DAY OF SURGERY

-NAUSEA: Nausea is not uncommon after surgery.
+Nausea is not uncommon after surgery.
 Sometimes pain medications are the cause.
-Nausea can be reduced by preceding each pain pill with a small amount of soft food, and taking the pill with a large volume of water.
-Try to keep taking clear fluids and minimize dosing of pain medications, but call us if you do not feel better.
+Nausea can be reduced by preceding each pain pill with a small amount of soft food and taking the pill with a large volume of water.
+Try to keep taking clear fluids and minimize dosing of pain medications but call us if you do not feel better.
 Classic Coca Cola may help with nausea.

 INSTRUCTIONS FOR THE SECOND AND THIRD DAYS

-MOUTH RINSES: Keeping your mouth clean after surgery is essential.
-Use 1/4 teaspoon of salt dissolved in an 8 ounce glass of warm water and gently rinse with portions of the solution, taking five minutes to use the entire glassful.
+Keeping your mouth clean after surgery is essential.
+Use 1/4 teaspoon of salt dissolved in an 8-ounce glass of warm water and gently rinse with portions of the solution, taking five minutes to use the entire glassful.
 Repeat as often as you like, but at least two or three times daily.

-It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have questions about your progress, please call our office.
-(716) 362-4800 Calling during office hours will afford a faster response to your question or concern.
+It is our hope that your recovery be as smooth and pleasant as possible.
+Following these instructions will help, but if you have questions about your progress, please call our office at (716) 362-4800.
+Calling during office hours will afford a faster response to your question or concern.